docopt/docopts/README.md

 # docopts

-[docopt](http://docopt.org/) for shell - make beautifull CLI with ease.
+[docopt](http://docopt.org/) for shell - make beautiful CLI with ease.

 Status: Alpha - work is done.

 `docopts` : the command line wrapper for bash.

-Most concept are documented in `docopt` (without S) manual.
+Most concepts are documented in the `docopt` (without S) manual - see [docopt.org](http://docopt.org/).

-Many examples uses associative array in bash 4.x, but there is a legacy support, for mac OSX bash 3.2 or legacy GNU/Linux OS.
+Many examples use associative arrays in bash 4.x, but there is legacy support for bash 3.2 on macOS (OSX) or legacy GNU/Linux OS.

 This is a transitional release: 0.6.2

-This release will be maintained for compatibity, only fix will be provided.
+This release will be maintained for compatibility, only fixes will be provided.
 The 0.6.2 version is fully compatible with the previous version of `docopts`.

 ## SYNOPSIS